GIS4DEV/GIS4DEV.github.io/_lessons/02a_gravitymodel.md

   - Exclude hospitals that do not have a normal intensive care unit for public use (e.g. psychiatric or military hospitals)
   - Exclude hospitals with missing data on the number of beds
   - Exclude hospitals that are closed

+### Model to preprocess target features

+In many cases, `target features` may need to be aggregated, and it will most often make sense to aggregate them by the same spatial units used for the `input features`.
+In this particular case, it's the problem of grouping clusters of hospitals by town.

+The model should be able to take the following inputs:
+- Input Polygon Features
+- Target Features

+And create an output in which target features have been grouped by the input polygon feature in which they are found, and the group has:
+- geometry of just one point at its center
+- unique id from the Target Features
+- sum of the weight field.

 ### Data sources